korenevskiy/Idea-PHP-Generics/README.md

 $obj2->funTrait()
 // One
 // Two
-// Exception: not call 'funTrait' function
+// Exception: not support call 'funTrait' function

 $obj3 = new One|int();
 // One